Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Effect of discreteness of the light-cone

 \section{Effect of discreteness of the light-cone}

 In order to investigate how the truncation due to discrete snapshots in the light-cone output (Figure~\ref{fig:light_cone}) affects the kSZ effect, we employ continuous light-cone output with \texttt{Gadget-4}.
 We have run a simulation with $N = 512^3$ particles and the box size on a side $L = 1 \, h^{-1} \, \mathrm{Gpc}$.
-We enabled light-cone output with all-sky coverage, where particles are output when they move across the backward light-cone (see Section~7.5 of \citet{Springel2021} for details).
+We enabled light-cone output with all-sky coverage up to the redshift $z = 3.741$, where particles are output when they move across the backward light-cone (see Section~7.5 of \citet{Springel2021} for details).
+The simulation box is replicated 720 times at maximum to cover the volume up to $z = 3.741$ under periodic boundary conditions.

 We construct an all-sky kSZ map from the light-cone output.
-Since we are primarily interested in features on large scales in this exercise, we did not distinguish halo and field particles in the light-cone output.
+Since we are primarily interested in large-scale features in this exercise, we did not distinguish halo and field particles in the light-cone output.
 Instead, we treat all particles as field particles, and the contribution of the kSZ signal from each particle is given by Eq.~\eqref{eq:field_b}.
 The map is pixellated using \texttt{healpix} with $N_\mathrm{side} = 1024$.
 Because the \texttt{healpix} pixel grid is not regular, we cannot use integrated SPH kernels (Eq.~\ref{eq:integrated_kernel}).
 Instead, the contribution is assigned to the nearest pixel.

 Figure~\ref{fig:cl_lightcone_kSZ} shows the kSZ power spectra of the all-sky light-cone map and PP kSZ maps.
 Although the shot noise dominates at small scales, the excess power appears at large scales ($\ell \lesssim 300$) in the PP maps, because of incomplete cancellation of longitudinal mode.
-The power spectrum of the continuous light-cone map, on the other hand, is rather flat, since the smoothness of outputs ensures the cancellation and suppresses the power at large scales.
+The power spectrum of the continuous light-cone map, on the other hand, is relatively flat, since the smoothness of outputs ensures the cancellation and suppresses the power at large scales.

 \bsp